Code-Institute-Submissions/ZestyTails/README.md

 * **Contact form** - easy and fast contact form for inquiries, with intuitive design.
 * **Form validation** - ensures accurate information is entered into the contact form.
 * **Form submission confirmation page** - provides confirmation to users that the information was successfully sent.
-    When the contact forms submitted, this page will show a thank you confirmation message and links to the other pages.
+    When the contact form is submitted, this page will show a thank you confirmation message and links to the other pages.
 * **Testimonials** - to inspire trust and show what other individuals think about the team.
 * **Back to top button** - to help the users get easily to the top of the page.